teambit/envs/packages/react-native/README.md

 ### Metro has encountered an error while trying to resolve module 'react-native'...

-If you get this error, you need to expend the metro-config blacklist to ignore also `.bit` folder.
+If you get this error, you need to expend the metro-config blacklist to ignore `.bit` folder.
 Link to the issue https://github.com/teambit/envs/issues/143
 Edit the `metro.config.js` file: